WilliamHuey/dirgen/README.md

   output: '/folder-location-for-generated-files-or-folders'
   /*
   options: {
-    //The following two keys in the 'option' key below are optional
+    // The following two keys in the 'option' key below are optional
-    //and are command options which
+    // and are command options which
-    //have valued opposite of their default
+    // have values opposite of the settings default

     hideMessages: true,
     forceOverwrite: false,
   },

-  //'on' is also optional and it allows
+  // 'on' is also optional and it allows
-  //for information callbacks to execute with 'done' or 'line'
+  // for informational callbacks to execute with 'done' or 'line'
   on: {

-    //'done' is called when all files and folder are finished generating
+    // 'done' is called when all files and folder are finished generating
-    //or when there is an early return with an error condition
+    // or when there is an early return with an error condition
     done: (results, logOutput) => {

-      //Example format of 'results'
+      // Example format of 'results'
-      //Errors and warnings will contain a collection
+      // Errors and warnings will contain a collection
-      //of error and warning message strings respectively
+      // of error and warning message strings respectively
       // {
       //   errors: [],
       //   warnings: []
       // }

-      //Example format of 'logOutput'
+      // Example format of 'logOutput'
       // {
       //   generated: 1,
       //   notGenerated: 0,